Nick Thieberger's home pages

 Recent and forthcoming articles and book chapters

 Nick Thieberger.
-Accepted.
+In Press.
 Research methods in recording oral tradition: Choosing between the evanescence of the digital or

 the senescence of the analog.
 In Handbook of methods in the Digital Humanities